Tetris (film): Plot

 At the 1988 Consumer Electronics Show in Las Vegas, Dutch video game designer Henk Rogers of Bullet-Proof Software discovers Tetris, a captivating puzzle game developed by Soviet programmer Alexey Pajitnov.
 Tetris is owned by the Soviet Union's ELORG.
 Rogers learns that the worldwide licensing rights were sold to British entrepreneur Robert Stein, who sublicensed them to Robert Maxwell's Mirrorsoft, headed by Maxwell's son, Kevin.
 Rogers acquires the rights to distribute Tetris in Japan for PC, console, and arcade.

 Rogers pitches a partnership to Nintendo CEO Hiroshi Yamauchi, proposing to adapt Tetris for the Famicom home console and arcades.
 Yamauchi agrees, and Rogers secures a $3 million loan from bank manager Eddie, using his family home as collateral.
 However, Kevin informs Rogers that Sega has already been promised arcade rights, complicating Rogers's ability to move forward with the Famicom version.
 Rogers desperately presses Nintendo for an advance on residuals, hoping to buy enough time to secure the needed rights, but is instead redirected to Nintendo's Seattle headquarters.
 There, Rogers proposes Tetris as the launch title for Nintendo's upcoming Game Boy handheld console instead of Super Mario Land.
 Nintendo of America's President Minoru Arakawa and General Counsel Howard Lincoln agree, provided Rogers secures handheld rights.

 Rogers negotiates with Stein in London, offering $25,000 for the handheld rights.
 However, Stein later promises the rights to Atari Games for $100,000.
 Realizing he must deal directly with ELORG, Rogers travels to Moscow despite the risks of operating in a tightly controlled Soviet system.
-At ELORG, Rogers meets chairman Nikolai Belikov and learns that his Famicom version of Tetris is considered illegal because Stein exploited ambiguous contract language to sublicense rights beyond PC versions.
+ELORG chairman Nikolai Belikov deems Rogers' Famicom version of Tetris illegal; Rogers deduces Stein exploited ambiguous contract language to sublicense rights beyond PC versions.
 Rogers reveals these manipulations, leading Belikov to draft a new contract defining platform-specific rights.
-(Note: Rogers advised Belikov to define a PC as a device with a keyboard, monitor, and disk drive.)